Homemade Georgian Khinkali

 Step 19:

-They eat khinkali only with their hands, holding it by the tail.
-First they bite, drink the broth, then eat it all, leaving the tail uneaten.
-Served with tomato or sour cream sauce.
+- Khinkali are eaten only with your hands, holding them by the top knot.
+First you bite in and sip out the broth, then eat the rest, leaving the knot uneaten.
+They're served with a tomato or sour cream sauce.

 Caloric content of the products possible in the composition of the dish